Rose Livingston: Personal life

 In 1914, she participated in one of the Suffrage Hikes from Manhattan to Albany, New York and over the years, she lectured about women's suffrage.
 In 1914, she conducted lectures throughout 40 counties of Ohio for the Ohio Woman Suffrage Association to explain to girls the dangers of being led into a life as a sexual worker.

-In order to search for girls at night, she slept during the day for about three hours.
+In order to search for girls at night, Livingston slept during the day for about three hours.
 To protect her safety, only her best friends knew her address.
-For thirty years, from about the time that Livingston was rescued from slavery, she lived in cold water flats and had a very frugal lifestyle.
-She lived in a three-room flat on E. 49th Street in New York City for 46 years, beginning about 1929.
+She lived in cold water flats and had a very frugal lifestyle.
+For instance, she lived in a three-room flat on E. 49th Street in New York City for 46 years, beginning about 1929.
 It was near the East River.
 By 1928, she wore masculine clothing.
 In 1934, she was found living in poverty, and a retirement fund was established for her.

-Although she read the Bible and a book on Christian Science, she did not attend church services, unless she had agreed to speak at the church.
+Although she read the Bible and a book on Christian Science, she did not attend church services unless she had agreed to speak at the church.
 She did not consider herself a Christian Scientist.

-Although she was quoted as saying that she was still involved helping girls in 1950, she retired after 1937 and received a pension of $100 per month.
+She was quoted as saying that she was still involved helping girls in 1950, but had retired around 1937 and received a pension of $100 per month.
 She was cared for by neighbors who helped her obtain a supplemental Social Security pension and did chores for her.
 She particularly needed help once she started to lose her sight.
-She died on December 26, 1975, at 99 years of age.
-A rabbi conducted a Jewish service for her, and her friend, Mike Supple, a Catholic, arranged for a Mass in her memory.
+She died on December 26, 1975, believed to be 99 years old.
+A rabbi conducted a Jewish service for her, and her friend, Mike Supple, a Catholic, arranged for a Catholic funeral service in her memory.